All About Subway and Streetcar Operators

 - Operate controls to open and close transit vehicle doors.

-Things a Subway or Streetcar Operator Should Know How to Do
+What a Subway or Streetcar Operator Should Know

 Operation and Control: Controlling operations of equipment or systems.